kockarevicivan/Soft-Computing---UML-to-JSON/README.md

 Tool is written in Windows Forms.
 All logic is extracted and can be used as a separate dll.

+You can find more details in the PDF that is inside the Poster section.

 # Project setup
 Tool can be run:
 1. Through Visual Studio by selecting SoftComputing.UTJ.Presentation as a startup project.